Placement Week will be held from December 4-9, 2016 in Washington, D.C.

-In order to be reimbursed for your Placement Week expenses, you must stay at the hotel.
+In order to be reimbursed for your Placement Week hotel expenses, you must stay at the group hotel.
 Other benefits include:

 a.
 Your proximity to these various places will be a major convenience to you.
 The hotel is easy to get to by public transportation from National Airport (DCA), Dulles International Airport (IAD), and Baltimore International Airport (BWI).

 b.
 Staying at the hotel with the other Finalists will allow you to meet and mingle with them, share experiences and thoughts on the week as it progresses.
 This is an important interaction as you will formulate impressions, talk to your Finalist colleagues, re-form those initial impressions, and so on.
 You'll find your colleague's impressions to be informative and influential as you move through your interviews.
 You'll also enjoy getting to know your colleagues and your predecessors.
 You'll get an opportunity to do this during the week's evening activities at locations around D.C.